BackofenLab/CRISPRcasIdentifier/README.md

 * `-p` : returns class probabilities.
 When the probability output is not required, the ML models always return the label with the maximum probability value (independent of how high the value of this probability is).
 When using the `-p` option, we want CRISPRcasIdentifier to give some clues to the user about how well a test cassette agrees with different subtypes (given that some subtypes have some Cas proteins in common). _If the user wants to label a test example based on the probabilities, that must be done by assigning it to the subtype with the maximum probability value returned and not by using some threshold_.
 Finally, for a given test example, the probabilities sum up to one.

-* `-s HMMi HMMj ...` : list of HMM models to use, available options: HMM1 to HMM5 (default: HMM1 HMM3 HMM5).
+* `-s HMMi HMMj ...` : list of HMM models to use, available options: HMM1 to HMM5 and HMM2019 (default: HMM2019).

-* `-ho` : hmmsearch output folder (default: `./output/hmmsearch`).
-If the folder does not exist, it is created.
+* `-ho` : hmmsearch output directory (default: `./output/hmmsearch`).
+If the directory does not exist, it is created.

-* `-co` : cassette output folder (default: `./output/cassette`).
-If the folder does not exist, it is created.
+* `-co` : cassette output directory (default: `./output/cassette`).
+If the directory does not exist, it is created.

 * `-st` : sequence type contained in input fasta file.
 Available options: `protein` or `dna` (default: `protein`).
 If `-st` is set to `protein`, CRISPRcasIdentifier assumes that the input fasta file contains only one cassette.
 For such, the expected cassette length is up to 15 proteins (more than that might produce unexpected results).
 If `-st` is set to `dna`, CRISPRcasIdentifier tries to build the protein cassettes after extracting the protein sequences using [Prodigal](https://github.com/hyattpd/Prodigal).
 In this case, CRISPRcasIdentifier may produce predictions for multiple cassettes.
 Also note that for DNA data, the option `-sc` _must_ also be set.